Sunday Worship Service

 Together

-Each Sunday, we will go over three questions and answers from the Westminster Larger Catechism to help children and adults grow in understanding and apply God’s Word in daily life.
+Each Sunday, we will go over a few questions and answers from the Westminster Larger Catechism to help children and adults grow in understanding and apply God’s Word in daily life.

 The Confession of Faith, the Larger Catechism, and the Shorter Catechism together are called the Westminster Standards, produced by the Westminster Assembly in England between 1643 and 1649.
 They provide a faithful summary of Christian doctrine taught in Scripture, guiding the church in confessing and growing in the truths of God’s Word.